VIHATTeam/OMICALL-React-Native-SDK/README.md

 import { omiEmitter } from 'omikit-plugin';

 /*
-❌ ❌ With TypeScript, in android, it seems our omiEmitter is not working properly.
+❌ ❌ With TypeScript, in Android, it seems our omiEmitter is not working properly.
 Please use the following manual declaration, to ensure performance
 */

 // 📌 For TypeScript, Android